F3X-Abuser/F3X-Abuser/README.md

 > I'm on the more introverted side, if I yap a lot that either means I'm on high energy or comfortable!

-> I'm usually in Roblox area, alone or with friends.
-If I'm not there, I'm either offline, in other server, or in other area!
+> I usually avoid crowded space.
+I don't like huge cud piles either, so if I moved, it's most likely that.
+It's no one fault, I just get overwhelmed easily.

 ## " I am the law, heh heh heh. "

 > Idk else what to add lelelele

+> My other name you can call me is N0l4y/Nolay.
+It's based on my kinsona:3 You can give me nicknames too (friends only).
+You can also call me Searchlight

-> Uhhhh Ya'll can be freaky w me or whatever, just have limit plz
+> Uhhhh Ya'll can be freaky w me or whatever, just have limit plz.
+If you're below 15 and gets freaky w me, just know you're on a VERY thin ice

 > Credit to my friend for Postal Dude voiceline list!